 The marble-lined Wood Street entrance has a stained-glass transom window depicting the four virtues of a Hallahan woman: industry, faith, knowledge, and modesty.
+This transom glass was definitely designed and made by noted Philadelphia glass artist Nicola D'Ascenzo.
 There are two portraits and plaques honoring John W. Hallahan and Mary Hallahan McMichan.

 This mosaic leading from the foyer also references the four virtues.